Home > Option Strategy Finder > Bullish Trading Strategies

 Breakeven Point(s)

-The underlier price at which break-even is achieved for the married put can be calculated using the following formula.
+The underlier price at which break-even is achieved for the married put position can be calculated using the following formula.

 • Breakeven Point = Purchase Price of Underlying + Premium Paid